Fractal

 No human can simultaneously understand hundreds of data tables and the permutations of their interrelationships.
 Thus, today’s major corporate applications take years to build and are maintenance nightmares.

-Locality of Logic, in Fractal Programming takes a different approach.
+Locality of Logic, in Fractal Computing takes a different approach.

 Locality of Logic is usually implemented in object encapsulation (object oriented programming).
 Here a programmer only needs to understand the inner workings of an object in the code that implements the object.
 When used as a building block in a larger application, programmers need only understand how the objects works “from the outside” rather than its internal implementation.